uyuni-project/uyuni-rfc/accepted/00000-lazy_repo_sync.md

 - downloadStatus (Enun): (N)o Download, (P)ending download, (D)ownloading, (R)eady
 - downloadPriority(int): between 0-9.
 The higher the number, the higher the priority.
-- downloadRelativePath:(varchar): relative path from where to download the package.
+- downloadRelativePath:(varchar): relative path from where to download the package in the repository download location (remote server will be determined at download time, base on the rhncontentsource table).
 - Retry download error count (int): Number of download failed attempts

+The downloading status may not be needed and will depend on the implemention mechanism of the download task.

 ## Package asynchronous downloader